+NumPocLtCurr = j NumPocLtFoll = k

 Description of experiments

 The test case 2.7 in the common conditions for reference picture marking and list construction, described in JCTVC-H0725[1], is used to determine the signalling performance of the proposed method.
 The test condition describes two scenes alternating at fixed time intervals, and scene changes occur at pre-determined time points.
 The first case considers scene intervals of 10s – 30s – 10s – 30s and the second case considers scene intervals of 20s – 60s – 20s – 60s.
 A comparison of the bit-counts of the syntax elements related to long-term reference picture signalling in the proposed method and the CD [2] is presented below.
 Results shown below include the bit-counts for two full scene-cycles (80s in Test 1 and 160 s in Test 2).
 The proposed method provides, on an average, 65% reduction in the bit-count of the related syntax elements.
 The syntax elements used to compute the bit-counts are